Skip to main content

 • On Windows: %UserProfile%\_balenarc.yml

 Wrapping up the CLI installation, set an environment variable that points to the root certificate copied previously on the local machine.
-This step is to ensure the CLI can securely interact with the openBalena server.
+This step is to ensure the CLI can securely interact with the openBalena server when running self-signed PKI.
+This step can be skipped if the server is operating with publicly trusted PKI.

 ShellCommand